moeez-tariq/ConfessIt/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As an unregistered user, I can register for an account with a unique username and a secure password.
-2. as a user, I can log in to the site
+2. As a registered user, I can log in to my account.
-3. as a user, I can create a new grocery list
+3. As a user, I can submit a confession, including the content of my confession.
+4. As a user, I can view confessions posted by others in the Confession Feed.
+5. As a user, I can like a confession to show support for the author.
+6. As a user, I can dislike a confession to express my disapproval.
-4. as a user, I can view all of the grocery lists I've created in a single list
+7. As a user, I can view the details of a confession, including its content, the number of likes, and dislikes.
-5. as a user, I can add items to an existing grocery list
+8. As a user, I can add personal diary entries to my Diary.
-6. as a user, I can cross off items in an existing grocery list
+9. As a user, I can view my personal diary entries in the Diary section.
+10. As a user, I can maintain my anonymity while using the platform, ensuring my identity remains confidential.

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)
+* (3 points) Unit Testing with Mocha
+  * Mocha is a JavaScript test framework for writing unit tests.
+  * It will help me in a structured way to verify that individual units of code function correctly.
+* (3 points) Configuration Management with dotenv
+  * dotenv is a Node.js module for managing environment variables and configuration settings.
+  * It will help me simplify the management of environment-specific configuration settings.

-* (5 points) Integrate user authentication
+* (5 points) Automated Functional Testing
+  * Selenium is a tools for automated functional testing.
+  * It will help me automate functional testing which will ensure application functionality across different scenarios.
-    * I'm going to be using passport for user authentication
+* (3 points) Integrate user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+  * Passport.js is a popular authentication library for Node.js.
+  * It provides a secure and flexible way to implement user authentication.

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+14 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of)

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)
+* Mocha - [https://mochajs.org/]- Reference for Mocha, the JavaScript test framework used for unit testing.
+* dotenv - [https://www.npmjs.com/package/dotenv] - Reference for dotenv, the module used for configuration management.
+* Selenium - [https://www.selenium.dev/] - Reference for Selenium, the automated functional testing tool.
+* Passport.js - [https://www.passportjs.org/docs/] - Reference for Passport.js, the library used for user authentication in Node.js applications.